 acid.
 And knowing what I’ve just taught, being

 aware of what I’ve just discussed about the

 nature of sodium, you should be able to deduce

 that the oxidation state or the charge on

 be 2-.
 The driving force for this neutralisation

 reaction is the removal of ions from solution,

-in this case, to form either water or, in
+to form either water or, in

 this case, hydrogen sulphide gas and is also